 Sri Lanka is a country I dreamt of visiting for a long time, but didn’t know much about the cuisine before our visit.
 Sometimes my stomach leads my travel choices, but in the case of Sri Lanka it was definitely my eyes – I wanted to see the blue trains, dense jungles, tea plantations, and endless beaches.
-Not traveling to Sri Lanka just because I’m gluten free wasn’t an option.
+After traveling here I’ll definitely return for the food too!
+Read on for the best places to eat in this gluten free Sri Lanka guide.

 As much as I tried to research what being gluten free in Sri Lanka would be like, there just isn’t much information on the internet!
 I asked about the gluten free Sri Lanka scene in a few facebook groups, and was able to get a little insight, but that was it.

 So traveling as a celiac in Sri Lanka was truly an adventure, although a bit nerve wracking at times because I was learning along the way.
-I ate SO well in Sri Lanka and discovered a new cuisine I’d never tried before.
+I ate SO well in Sri Lanka and discovered a new cuisine I’d never tried before and is now one of my very favorites.
 If you are planning your own gluten free getaway to Sri Lanka, I hope this guide makes your trip that much easier.

 Looking for more Sri Lanka posts?